Batool-AA/Sorting-in-RISC-V/README.md

-# Sorting-in-RISC-V
-Insertion sort on single cycle and pipelined processor
+This repository contains an implementation of an insertion sort on single cycle and pipelined processor